 Swansea is a tiny town located in the state of South Carolina.
 With a population of 891 people and three constituent neighborhoods, Swansea is the 194th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Swansea is generally considered to be a blue-collar town.
-37.28% of the Swansea workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Swansea is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Swansea who work in office and administrative support (11.11%), sales jobs (6.81%), and healthcare suport services (6.09%).
+Swansea is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Swansea is a town of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Swansea who work in office and administrative support (15.03%), sales jobs (9.79%), and healthcare suport services (4.90%).

-Swansea is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Swansea does not have a public transit system used by locals to get to and from work.

-The per capita income in Swansea in 2010 was $20,793, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,172 for a family of four.
+The per capita income in Swansea in 2010 was $17,519, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $70,076 for a family of four.

 Swansea is an extremely ethnically-diverse town.
 The people who call Swansea home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Swansea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Swansea include German, English, Italian, and Greek.
+The greatest number of Swansea residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Swansea include English, German, African, and Scots-Irish.

 The most common language spoken in Swansea is English.
 Other important languages spoken here include Spanish and German.